5 Serious Causes Of Hair Loss In Toddlers

 • Bacterial infections too can cause hair loss in toddlers.
 If that is the cause, your toddler may show symptoms similar to fungal infections.
 Treatment may include a dose of antibiotics.

 • Some toddlers lose hair because they pull their hair (trichotillomania).
 This is a toddler habit, just like thumb sucking.
-If your toddler’s hair loss is because of this habit, don’t worry.
+If the hair loss is because the baby pulls own hair out of habit, don’t worry.
 Most children outgrow this habit by three years of age.

 protip_icon Be watchful